ev3rest/ev3rest.github.io/_posts/2016-11-10-first-commit.md

 Hi everyone, today I would like to share some tips for beginner developers.
 This post will include those packages, which I install on every new machine I own.

 <h2>1. fish shell<small> user-friendly</small></h2>
-Definitely, this is the best and most user-frienly shell I have ever seen.
+Definitely, this is the best and most user-friendly shell I have ever seen.

 One of fish’s best features is <b>autocompletion</b>.
 It knows what you’re thinking, and will gladly save you the keystrokes by finishing your command for you.
 Just press Tab.